lbarbaglia/traefik2-config/README.md

     external: true
 ```

-And add the service to the network:
+6. And add the service to the network:
 ```
 ...
-my-service:
+<service>:
   ...
   networks:
     web:
 ...
 ```

+> The network *web* enable traefik instance to communicate with other services from different docker-composes

+7. Once everything is done, launch the traefik instance from *traefik-config* folder.
+    `docker-compose up`

 ### If you have any questions or suggestions, please open an issue or a pull request.